Italy makes push on corruption after scandals

 “Twenty years after forgetting about the issue, finally a ruling class is doing something about a corruption problem that has been forgotten for too long,” said Vannucci

-Two decades after the “Bribesville” scandals that brought down Italy’s Cold War-era political establishment, the new wave of graft, sometimes involving organized crime, is playing out in court houses, newspapers and on TV.
+Two decades after the “Bribesville” scandals that brought down Italy’s Cold War-era political establishment, the new wave of graft, sometimes involving organised crime, is playing out in court houses, newspapers and on TV.

 Police on Wednesday arrested a senior official in Lombardy, Italy’s richest region, for buying votes from the southern Calabrian mob, which is deeply embedded in the north.
 That came after Monti dissolved the government of the southern regional capital Reggio Calabria because of mafia infiltration.